-As with any type of glass, and including Pyrex glass, avoid any sudden temperature changes of the glass.
-Do not add very hot liquid to a cold glass container, or visa versa.
+As with any type of glass, including Pyrex glass, avoid any sudden temperature changes in the glass.
+Do not add very hot liquid to a cold glass container, or vice versa.

-For example, if you are putting cold liquid in the glass dish, which has just come out of the hot dishwasher, make sure that the glass dish has cooled down before adding the cold liquid.
-Same goes for the other way around.
+For example, if you are putting cold liquid in the glass dish, that has just come out of the hot dishwasher, make sure that the glass dish has cooled down before adding the cold liquid.
+The same goes for the other way around.

 No Direct Heat